Stephens City, Virginia: Parks and recreation

 Town residents have access to two parks within town limits: Newtown Commons and Bel Air Street Park.
 Newtown Commons, sometimes called Newtown Park, is located along Main Street, and the other is on Bel Air Street.
 At Newtown Commons, residents can hold outdoor events such as picnics, fundraisers or small concerts.
 The Bel Air Street Park is a playground for children with standard swingsets and other activities.

 Just outside Stephens City is Sherando Park.
 The park houses several trails, ponds, a pool, sports fields and more.
 Sherando Park is also home of the Virginia Tech Memorial Garden, planted in memory of the Virginia Tech shooting, which took place approximately 175 mi from the park.
 It has "a winding sidewalk shaped in the college's trademark 'VT'" and "a flagpole surrounded by 32 Hokie Stones", one for each of the 32 victims of the shooting.
 The Memorial Garden was dedicated and opened on April 16, 2009, the second anniversary of the shooting.
 The park was built by the Shenandoah Chapter of Virginia Tech Alumni Association, which is based in nearby Winchester, Virginia.

-The Family Drive-In Theatre, a two-screen drive-in theater, is located near the town, on U.S. Route 11 just south of Stephens City.
-It is one of ten drive-ins in the state of Virginia.
-The theatre converted to all-digital in 2013.
+The Historic Route 11 Drive-In Theatre, a two-screen drive-in theater, is located near the town, on U.S. Route 11 just south of Stephens City.
+It is one of six drive-ins in the state of Virginia.